-If you are willing to drive a little further, Morrow Mountain State Park is located about 47 miles from city center and offers a plethora of activities: 15 miles of hiking trails, 16 miles of bridle trails, a pool (the pool house has showers) and a very nice picnic area including a shelter with a fireplace.
+If you are willing to drive a little further, Morrow Mountain State Park is located about 47 miles from city center and offers a plethora of activities.
+You will find 15 miles of hiking trails, 16 miles of bridle trails, a pool (the pool house has showers), and a very nice picnic area including a shelter with a fireplace.
 Want to extend your trip?
-There are campsites and cabins available for rent.
+There are campsites and cabins available for rent as well.

-About an hours drive from city center is the 50,000 acres that make up the Uwharrie National Forest.
+About an hour’s drive from the city center is the 50,000 acres that make up the Uwharrie National Forest.
 With 20+ miles of hiking trails, campsites, mountain biking trails, places to fish, and boat access, Uwharrie is the perfect spot to get away from the hustle of the city.

 Have you tried out any of these trails?
 Know of another cool hiking spot?